borntofrappe/borntofrappe/README.md

 <Meta title="borntofrappe" />
 ```

-## blog
+## blog route

 _Please note:_ the routes of the blog initially mirrored those of the log, just expanding the logic to `.md` and `.svx` documents.
 Developing the feature further the structure became quite different.

-### svx
+### svx documents

 Update the config file to process `.svx` documents as well.
-Why?
-I could use Svelte syntax in `.md` documents, and `mdsvex` would still process it, but I want to create a distinction at the root.
-Want Svelte in markdown?
-Use `.svx`.
-Otherwise `.md`.
+It is possible to use Svelte syntax in `.md` documents already, but as a matter of preference having a distinct format makes for a clearer authoring perspective.
+If you want to create an interactive post with Svelte use `.svx`, else use `.md`.

 Include the options in a separate object and spread the extensions in the `extensions` field.